blairanderson/serverlessconsultants/plugins/serverless-plugin-canary-deployments.md

 ## Limitations

-For now, the plugin only works with Lambda functions invoked by API Gateway.
+For now, the plugin only works with Lambda functions invoked by API Gateway or Stream based events (such as the triggered by Kinesis or DynamoDB Streams).
 More events will be added soon.

 ## License